durrantlab/prot2prot/web-app/nodejs/README.md

-This directory contains code for running Prot2Prot from nodejs.
+# Command-line-interface Prot2Prot

-Rendering via nodejs is often faster.
+This directory contains code for running command-line-interface (CLI) Prot2Prot using node.js.
+See the main `README.md` file (`../../README.md`) to learn how to compile and use the CLI version.